sayedhfatimi/the-contemplative-path-posts/2025-08-19-the-markets-blindfold-understanding-dark-pools-hidden-venues-and-information-asymmetry/post.md

 If dark pools are the private chambers of institutions, internalization is the quieter game of brokers and dealers.

-When a retail trader presses “buy” or “sell,” there is an assumption: the order travels to the open market, meets another participant, and is executed in fair sight.
+When a retail trader presses "buy" or "sell," there is an assumption: the order travels to the open market, meets another participant, and is executed in fair sight.
 But this is often not what happens.
 Instead, the broker may route the order to themselves or to a preferred partner, filling it internally rather than sending it to the exchange.

 This is the logic of payment for order flow (PFOF).
 Market makers pay brokers for the privilege of executing customer trades.
 To the retail eye, execution seems fast and frictionless.
 But beneath the surface, information is being sold, routed, and monetized.

 The consequence is subtle but profound.
 The crowd believes it is playing on the open field, when in fact their trades are being processed in closed circuits.
-What looks like market participation is often a detour into hidden venues where the customer’s flow is inventory for someone else’s book.
+What looks like market participation is often a detour into hidden venues where the customer's flow is inventory for someone else's book.

 Here again, liquidity is engineered.
 As I wrote in The Philosophy of Markets, liquidity is not neutral abundance, it is design — placed, removed, and harvested to serve particular interests.
 Internalization transforms the retail trader into predictable liquidity, absorbed not by the anonymous market, but by a counterparty who already holds the edge.